Skip to Content

 The German battleships the Bismarck and Admiral Scheer were often referred to as he.

-Despite this many historians when talking about the ship still refer to the Bismarck as ‘she’.
+Despite this, many historians, when talking about the ship, still refer to the Bismarck as ‘she’.

 More Ships Are Named After Women Than Men

-One of the most famous cruise ships in the world was the Queen Mary, seen below.
-To learn more about the Queen Mary, including why she’s apparently the most haunted ship in the world, check out this post: How Many People Died Onboard The Queen Mary? – Crew and Passenger List.
+Learn more about the Queen Mary, including why she’s apparently the most haunted ship in the world, in this post:

 Queen Mary in Long Beach